alexkorb/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 This script is for the course project for Getting and Cleaning Data.
 To successfully run this script the dataset must have already been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then unzipped.
+This script contains a single function: run_analysis().

-## Before running the script
+##Running the script
-Before running the script make sure your working directory is set to the directory with the downloaded data — for example: setwd("UCI HAR Dataset")
+First source the script.
+Then either set your working directory to the data set (e.g. setwd("UCI HAR Dataset") ) and then call the function, or simply call the function with the proper directory (e.g. run_analysis("UCI HAR Dataset")

 ## What the script does
+To run the script
 Below you can find a step-by-step description of what this script does

 ### STEP 1: Merges the training and the test sets to create one data set.